Germany Is Giving Every Child €10/Month to Invest. Here's What the Math Shows.

 Investment Design Will Make or Break the Frühstart-Rente

 The long-term success of the Frühstart-Rente will depend on how the money is invested.
 A low-fee, internationally-diversified ETF-based child pension account seems like the obvious default, with glidepaths that gradually shift towards higher shares of bonds as retirement nears.
 In other words, trying to mirror something similar to target-date funds.
+The same principle of gradually shifting allocation as retirement nears is covered in our guide to safe withdrawal rates and bond allocation.

 High fees should be discouraged.
 Without fee caps, higher charges by actively-managed funds could easily eat away half the returns over decades.
 Of course, provider neutrality matters legally, but defaults can be defined by objective criteria (cost, diversification, and transparency) rather than naming a single index.